 The ability to interfere with HDAC enzymes could mean that foods containing sulforaphane potentially support cancer management.
 Further investigation is necessary, however.

 Lowering blood pressure

-It is important to note that taking these minerals in supplement form will not provide the same health benefits as when they are consumed in food.
-Watercress contains all three of these healthy minerals and can help improve intake.
+It is important to note that taking these minerals in supplement form will not provide the same health benefits as consuming them as part of a healthful diet.